RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/station/README.md

 ### Sensor Data Properties

-These are the publicly accessible properties of the SensorData class:
+This is the publicly accessible property of the SensorData class:

 1. `name`: string; name of sensor